Chapter Two - Fundamentals of Vector Data in Python

 What You Need

 You will need a computer with internet access to complete this lesson and the spatial-vector-lidar data subset created for the course.
-Note that the data download below is large (172MB) however it contains data that you will use for the next 2 weeks!

 or using the